TutorialsLast Updated Sep 6, 20247 min read

 Conclusion

-In this tutorial, I have shown you how to set up a CI/CD pipeline for a Django API using GitHub, CircleCI, and AWS Elastic Beanstalk.
-Using what you have learned here, you can implement best practices for automated deployment of Python projects.
-This creates opportunities for your team if they have felt they couldn’t use their programming language of choice for projects with automated deployments.
+In this tutorial, you learned how to set up a CI/CD pipeline for a Django API using CircleCI and AWS Elastic Beanstalk.
+Using what you have learned here, you can implement fully automated deployments for your Python projects, saving you significant time and effort over the lifespan of your application.
+If your team has struggled to deploy projects that use their programming language of choice, this tutorial can open new opportunities.

 The entire codebase for this tutorial is available on GitHub.